fredericaltorres/Jint.Ex/README.md

 ### Implementing Custom Asynchronous Api

 Jint allows to expose C# methods, class and singleton object to the JavaScript world.
-With Jint.Ex you can implement true asynchronous method.
-Like the method read() of the singleton object storage.
+With Jint.Ex you can implement true asynchronous method, like the method read() of the singleton object storage in sample below.

 ```javascript
 var s = null;
 storage.read(function(data) {
     s = data;
 });
 ```

-The method read() start a background thread and return right away.
-The thread will execute the read operation and then request the execution of the call back function using the Jint.Ex Event Loop.
-When the Jint.Ex Event Loop will reach the event it will execute the call back function.
+The method read() starts a background thread and returns right away.
+The thread will execute the read operation and then request the execution of the call back function using the Jint.Ex event loop. when the Jint.Ex event loop will reach the event it will execute the call back function.

 For more information see blog: xxxxxxxxxxxxxxxxx.